Search & Filter

 Managing filter sets

-In the current state, once customers selected a filter set, it was difficult for users to manage options they had selected.
+When customers selected a filter set, it was difficult for them to manage selected options.
 On mobile, customers had to scroll horizontally to view and manage chosen filter sets.
-The sets were difficult to view at a glance,.
-Customers had to remove filter sets one by one, which could be time consuming depending on how many filter sets had been chosen,
+The sets were difficult to view at a glance, Customers had to perform time-consuming removal one by one.

-The graphic below illustrates changes from current state to future state on the mobile experience.
-The original design's horizontal scrolling to view and delete selected filter sets can be seen at marker 3.
+The graphic below shows the mobile experience changes, highlighting the original design’s horizontal scrolling to view and delete selected filter sets at marker 3.

 Sidebar filtering